1xmhmmd/1xmhmmd/README.md

 **AI Agents, LLMs, RAG, Multi-Agent Systems, Machine Learning, Deep Learning, Computer Vision, and Computational Neuroscience.**

-I've studied these areas through university coursework and hands-on projects, with a particular interest in turning theoretical concepts into working AI systems.
+I've studied these areas through university coursework and hands-on projects and built a strong academical foundation in these fields, with a particular interest in turning theoretical concepts into working AI systems.

 ### ⚡ Fun fact